 ERNEST MARTÍNEZ IZQUIERDO

 Following his studies in Barcelona and Paris, he began his conducting career in 1985, when he founded the ensemble “Barcelona 216”, specialized in contemporary music with which he has performed in the most prestigious international festivals.
 In 1988, he was appointed Assistant Director of the Spanish National Orchestra and in 1989 Pierre Boulez invited him to be his Assistant in the Ensemble Intercontemporain (Paris).
 From 1997 to 2013, he has been Music Director of the Navarre Symphony Orchestra.
-Also, from 2002 to 2006, he was Music Director of the Barcelona Symphony Orchestra, and he continued to serve as Principal Guest Conductor of that ensemble through 2009.
+Also, from 2002 to 2006, he was Music Director of the Barcelona Symphony Orchestra, and he continued to serve as Principal Guest Conductor through 2009.

 Aside from his work in the capacity of music director, he has also conducted the principal Spanish orchestras and ensembles.
 Internationally, he has worked with orchestras such as the Tokyo Symphony, Kyoto Symphony, Finnish Radio Symphony, Helsinki Philharmonic, Trondheim Symphony (Norway), Philharmonique de Radio France, Lyon National, Warsaw Philharmonic, Gulbenkian Orchestra (Lisboa), Sinfónica do Porto, Sinfónica Municipal de São Paulo, Zagreb Philharmonic, Orchestra Comunale di Bologna, Beethoven Academie of Antwerp, Tonkünstler-Orchester (Wien) and ensembles such as the Ensemble Contemporain of Montreal, the Ensemble Modern in Frankfurt, Trondheim Sinfonietta, Klangforum Wien and the Avanti!
 Chamber Orchestra in Helsinki.